aai-research-lab/FastMDAnalysis/README.md

 - `warn`, `fail`, or `error` – used when discrepancies are larger, shapes differ, or errors occur during computation.

-For the Trp-cage benchmark used in the JCIM submission, all core modules (RMSD, RMSF, Rg, SASA, hydrogen bonds, secondary structure, dimensionality reduction, and clustering) achieve **excellent agreement**, with differences at or below numerical precision for most metrics.
+For the Trp-cage benchmark used in the JCC submission, all core modules (RMSD, RMSF, Rg, SASA, hydrogen bonds, secondary structure, dimensionality reduction, and clustering) achieve **excellent agreement**, with differences at or below numerical precision for most metrics.